Neural Machine Translation in Linear Time: Character Prediction

 We first evaluate the ByteNet Decoder separately on a character-level language modelling benchmark.
 We use the Hutter Prize version of the Wikipedia dataset and follow the standard split where the first 90 million bytes are used for training, the next 5 million bytes are used for validation and the last 5 million bytes are used for testing \citep{chung2015gated}.
 The total number of characters in the vocabulary is 205.

-The ByteNet Decoder that we use for the result has 25 residual blocks split into five sets of five blocks each; for the five blocks in each set the dilation rates are, respectively, 1,2,4,8 and 16.
+The ByteNet Decoder that we use for the result has 30 residual blocks split into six sets of five blocks each; for the five blocks in each set the dilation rates are, respectively, $1,2,4,8$ and $16$.
 The masked kernel has size 3.
 This gives a receptive field of 315 characters.
-The number of hidden units $d$ is 892.
-For this task we use residual multiplicative blocks and Sub-BN (\figref{fig:residual} Right); we do not use bags of character $n$-grams for the inputs.
-For the optimization we use Adam \citep{DBLP:journals/corr/KingmaB14} with a learning rate of $10^{-2}$ and a weight decay term of $10^{-5}$.
+The number of hidden units $d$ is 512.
+For this task we use residual multiplicative blocks (\figref{fig:residual} Right).
+For the optimization we use Adam \citep{DBLP:journals/corr/KingmaB14} with a learning rate of $0.0003$ and a weight decay term of $0.0001$.
+We apply dropout to the last ReLU layer before the softmax dropping units with a probability of 0.1.
 We do not reduce the learning rate during training.
-At each step we sample a batch of sequences of 515 characters each, use the first 315 characters as context and predict only the latter 200 characters.
+At each step we sample a batch of sequences of 500 characters each, use the first 100 characters as the minimum context and predict the latter 400 characters.

 Table~\ref{wiki} lists recent results of various neural sequence models on the Wikipedia dataset.
 All the results except for the ByteNet result are obtained using some variant of the LSTM recurrent neural network \citep{hochreiter1997long}.
-The ByteNet Decoder achieves 1.33 bits/character on the test set.
+The ByteNet decoder achieves 1.31 bits/character on the test set.